| Exercise 5.2 The documentation contains the following sections:

 erase(Shape shape)

-The method draw only draws the outline of a shape, whereas the fill method fills the internal of the shape with a color.
+The method draw only draws the outline of a shape, whereas the fill method fills the internal of the shape with a color. wait(int milliseconds) waits for a specified number of milliseconds before finishing.

 |